 UMBC’s Campus is served by several forms of public transportation.
 However, when using Greater Baltimore’s public transportation system please be aware that it is not always convenient.
-Please plan ahead to make sure you have a viable public transportation option to get to campus easily using the UMBC Shuttle Routes or the public MTA bus system — the 35 and 77 routes stop on UMBC’s campus.
+Please plan ahead to make sure you have a viable public transportation option to get to campus easily using the UMBC Shuttle Routes or the public MTA bus system — the Yellow Line and 76 routes stop on UMBC’s campus.

 In order to get to downtown Baltimore: